thornoe/sublime_syntax_gekko_aremos/README.md

 ## Getting started

 ### 1. Manual installation
-In Sublime go to ` Preferences -> Browse Packages... `.
-Either download and unzip this package into that directory, or
+In Sublime go to ` Preferences -> Browse Packages... ` and either download and unzip this package into that directory, or

 ``` bash
 git clone https://github.com/thornoe/sublime_syntax_gekko_aremos "sublime-syntax-gekko-aremos"